-Picture on the right was taken in Jan 2017 at Salar de Uyuni, Bolivia.
+On the right is a picture of me at Salar de Uyuni, Bolivia.